DevExpress/testcafe/docs/articles/documentation/test-api/assertions/index.md

 });
 ```

-The approach described above allows you to create stable tests that lack random errors and run fast without additional waiting.
+The approach described above allows you to create stable tests free from random errors and running fast without additional waiting.

 You can specify the assertion query timeout in test code by using the [options.timeout](#assertion-options) option.
 To set the timeout when launching tests, pass the timeout value to the [runner.run](../../using-testcafe/programming-interface/runner.md#run)